 The Paul R. Judy Center for Innovation and Research is a division of the Institute for Music Leadership at the Eastman School of Music.
 The Center’s research and programming emphasizes the 21st Century evolution of the innovative ensemble, influenced by both the symphony orchestra and the chamber music traditions, with a focus on creative, artist-centered ensembles that reflect new models of artistic innovation, organizational relationships, and operational sustainability.

-The Paul R. Judy Center for Innovation and Research Grant provides funding for research and projects related to innovative ensembles.
-Anyone based in North America may apply.
-A number of Paul R. Judy Circle Grants will be reserved for and awarded to Eastman School of Music students, alumni, and faculty.
-These awards are available in both research and innovative projects categories, and will comprise no more than 25% of the total grant funds awarded by the program.
-The 2020 deadlines for application are March 1, 2020 (Eastman students alumni and faculty applicants only) and October 1, 2020 (all applicants).
+The Paul R. Judy Center for Innovation and Research Grant provides funding for research and innovative projects.
+The October 2020 and March 2021 Paul R. Judy Center Grant Funding will be reserved for Eastman students, alumni, faculty and staff, and the organizations they represent.
 Grants will range from $500-$2,000.
 Grant proposals for $2,000 or less are most likely to be funded, but in special circumstances, higher grant proposals will be considered.

 Grant Program Categories: